•

 Formatting Requirements

 Tipití: Journal of the Society for the Anthropology of Lowland South America has no general rules about the formatting of articles upon initial submission.
 There are, however, rules governing the formatting of the final submission.
-See Final Manuscript Preparation Guidelines for details.
-Although bepress can provide limited technical support, it is ultimately the responsibility of the author to produce an electronic version of the article as a high-quality PDF (Adobe's Portable Document Format) file, or a Microsoft Word, WordPerfect or RTF file that can be converted to a PDF file.
+Please see Final Manuscript Preparation Guidelines for details.

 { top }